 We must admit, Spanish is a sexy language.
 It sounds exotic, it has a melody.
 It is definitely a beautiful language!
-And to celebrate this, I compiled this list of beautiful words in Spanish.
+And to celebrate this, I compiled this list of beautiful Spanish words and their meaning.

 Although it is not my first language, it is super similar to my mother tongue, Portuguese.
 I started learning Spanish when I was still a kid, and if you know any of these two languages, it is super easy to learn the other.

 Spanish is a great option if you are looking for a new language to learn, and if you are a traveler like me, there are 22 countries to visit in the world that has Spanish as their official language.